Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 This is not about building models; it is about what happens before and after building.

+Predictive models mostly come in four flavors:
+- Short-term time dependent
+- Long-term time dependent
+- Geographic cross-sectional
+- Product cross-sectional

+Here we mainly discuss time dependent models (we say time dependent, not timeseries because timeseries is associated with ARIMA and similar, which is only one aspect of time.)

 <p align="center">
 <img  src="assets/images/tellusant-predictive-model-evaluation-framework.svg" width="500" alt="Tellusant predictive model evaluation framework.svg
 ">